KERNAL: Example

+Note the use of the PETSCII code for Carriage Return, the x index register, and the accumulator.
 This code stub employs the CHROUT routine, whose address is found at address $FFD2 (65490), to send a text string to the default output device (e.g., the display screen).

 The name

-The KERNAL was known as kernel inside of Commodore since the PET days, but in 1980 Robert Russell misspelled the word as kernal in his notebooks.
+The KERNAL was known as kernel (Note: The kernel is the most fundamental part of a program, typically an operating system, that resides in memory at all times and provides the basic services.
+It is the part of the operating system that is closest to the machine and may activate the hardware directly or interface to another software layer that drives the hardware.) inside of Commodore since the PET days, but in 1980 Robert Russell misspelled the word as kernal in his notebooks.
 When Commodore technical writers Neil Harris and Andy Finkel collected Russell's notes and used them as the basis for the VIC-20 programmer's manual, the misspelling followed them along and stuck.

-According to early Commodore myth, and reported by writer/programmer Jim Butterfield among others, the "word" KERNAL is an acronym (or, more likely, a backronym) standing for Keyboard Entry Read, Network, And Link, which in fact makes good sense considering its role.
+According to early Commodore myth, and reported by writer/programmer Jim Butterfield among others, the "word" KERNAL is an acronym (or, more likely, a backronym) standing for Keyboard Entry Read, Network, And Link, which is at least somewhat credible considering its role.
 Berkeley Softworks later used it when naming the core routines of its GUI OS for 8-bit home computers: the GEOS KERNAL.